zhmcclient/python-zhmcclient/docs/intro.rst

 rules (and specificically to its compatibility rules) is the API described in this documentation.

+Violations of these compatibility rules are described in section :ref:`Change log`.

 .. _`Deprecations`:

 Deprecations
 ------------

-Deprecated functionality is marked accordingly in this documentation, and is made visible at runtime by issuing Python warnings of type :exc:`~py:exceptions.DeprecationWarning` (see :mod:`py:warnings` for details).
+Deprecated functionality is marked accordingly in this documentation and in the :ref:`Change log`, and is made visible at runtime by issuing Python warnings of type :exc:`~py:exceptions.DeprecationWarning` (see :mod:`py:warnings` for details).

 Since Python 2.7, :exc:`~py:exceptions.DeprecationWarning` warnings are
 suppressed by default.
 They can be shown for example in any of these ways: